-$LK{fuel-wood}$ = Leakage due to the displacement of fuel-wood collection; t CO2-e.
+$LK{fuel-wood}$ = Leakage due to the displacement of fuel-wood collection; t CO2-e a) Conversion for grazing; and b) Conversion for cropland.

-8.2.1 Estimation of $LK{conversion}$ (Leakage due to conversion of lands):
+8.2.1 Estimation of LK{conversion} (Leakage due to conversion of lands):

 As a result of the A/R CDM project activity, agricultural activities may be displaced permanently or temporarily outside the project boundary.
-This 'activity shifting' or 'activity displacement' may result in leakage in the immediate years after the start of the project activity when activities are displaced to areas outside the project boundary. $LK{conversion}$ occurs in two ways:
+This 'activity shifting' or 'activity displacement' may result in leakage in the immediate years after the start of the project activity when activities are displaced to areas outside the project boundary.
+LK{conversion} occurs in two ways: